 2408 N. New Braunfels Ave., Building 2246 Fort Sam Houston, TX 78234 210-221-1738 email@example.com Carolyn E. Croft, Education Services Officer Randolph Education Center

 301 B. Street West, Building 208 Randolph AFB, TX 78150 210-652-5964 firstname.lastname@example.org Laurie Murphy, Chief, Education & Training (Back to the Top)

 Work Study Information:

-Work study is available for military students enrolled full-time or 3/4 time and working on a college degree, vocational or professional program.
+Work study is available for students enrolled full-time or 3/4 time and certified for VA educational benefits.
 Work study allowance is available under most education benefits programs (Chapters 30, 31, 33, 35, 1606, and 1607).
 A student can't work more that twenty-five (25) times the number of weeks they are enrolled.
 For example: 25 time x 16 weeks = 400 hours.
-The following type of VA related work qualifies: VA paperwork at schools or VA offices.
+The following type of VA related work qualifies: VA certification process at schools or VA offices.
 Outreach services under VA supervision.
 Work at VA medical facilities or National Cemetery System offices.
 Work with the Veterans counselor at any of the Texas Workforce Commission offices.
 Work at Department of Defense facilities related to education benefits under the GI Bill.

 For additional work study information working with the Department of Veteran Affairs (DVA), contact 1 (888) 442-4551 - DVA in Muskogee, Oklahoma.
 Helpful Financial Aid Links: FastWeb Cash for Your Education The Smart Student's Guide to Financial Aid Pat Tillman Military Scholarship to support educational opportunities for veterans, active service members and their dependents.
 (Back to the Top)